JonathanSchmalhofer/SelfDrivingRLCarGodot/README.md

 The training algorithm itself is implemented in Python, which allows using most openly available implementations for machine learning applications (e.g. using PyTorch, Tensorflow, etc.).
 At the same time, the easy to use Godot Engine allows quickly implementing 2D as well as 3D simulation environments that can be used for RL interactions.

 The communication is very rudimentary implemented using TCP socket communication.
 In this example, Godot Engine is acting as server while the python code for trainings connects as client.
-This was intended to easily enable multi-agent training in parallel in one single simulation instance (as inspired by [Samuel Arzt](https://www.youtube.com/watch?v=Aut32pR5PQA "YouTube video from Samuel Arzt").
+This was intended to easily enable multi-agent training in parallel in one single simulation instance (as inspired by [Samuel Arzt](https://www.youtube.com/watch?v=Aut32pR5PQA "YouTube video from Samuel Arzt")).

-The algorithm used for training the agent is called NEAT and is based on the wonderful open-source package (neat-python from CodeReclaimers)[https://github.com/CodeReclaimers/neat-python].
+The algorithm used for training the agent is called NEAT and is based on the wonderful open-source package [neat-python from CodeReclaimers](https://github.com/CodeReclaimers/neat-python).
 No changes to the core-algorithm itself were made.